nestauk/dap_tutorials/README.md

 1. Decide on what you're keen to learn.
 Take a look at the existing tutorials to get some inspiration on what's out there.
 2. [Sign up for a session](https://docs.google.com/document/d/1XoNQ9gSZ0xi8KM1DQVYtGe874cDet4iHUcU0w6wCvTI/edit?usp=gmail_thread) to recap on what you've learnt.
 3. Add code and a high level tl;dr README.md in its own directory in this repo.
+The readme should minimally summarise what the tool/feature/method is, when its used, why its interesting and perhaps relevant libraries/modules/etc. and links for people to learn more.
 You can simply name the directory the tool / method you learned.
 You do NOT need to create a powerpoint for the session, the most important element is exercises/questions that everyone can try to answer in the session.
 4. Slack any set up instructions _in advance (2-3 days)_ to the #ds-team channel
 5. Demo away!
 You'll know the session is a success if people have a change to use the tool.
 6. Once you've done your have-a-go session, please @ the next person in the have-a-go sign up sheet as a reminder.